 Office network security in Dubai is now a board-level concern for DIFC banks, ADGM regulated funds, MOHAP-licensed healthcare clinics, and any business processing payment cards under PCI DSS.
-The good news: 80 percent of breaches Azizi Technologies has investigated since 2007 came from 1 of 5 well-known misconfigurations - all covered by this 12-item checklist.
+The good news: 80 percent of the breaches Azizi Technologies has investigated came from 1 of 5 well-known misconfigurations - all covered by this 12-item checklist.
 Work through it before your next audit, not after a breach.

 1. Next-generation firewall with IPS / DPI enabled